glizzan/concord/docs/index.rst

 Concord is build to be resuable and extensible.
 Currently, the three main ways to extend Concord are by adding conditions, adding permissioned models, and adding templates.
 These can be done as part of building a new site, or can be contributed back to the Concord project core.

 When you add a new condition, it will be added to the list of conditions which may be set on permissions or on the "owner" and "governor" roles.
 Users will be able to configure and set it, and when an action triggers it a link to it will be created in the action history view.
 Adding a new condition requires: defining the condition model and the required methods (such as how the status of the condition is determined); creating change objects corresponding to actions taken on that condition, such as AddVote or Approve; creating a simple client to expose the change objects; and creating a default template for interacting with the condition on the front end.
 Depending on the complexity of the condition and the experience of the developer creating it, we estimate that adding new conditions takes a day or two of worker.
-We're working on a guide to how to add new conditions.
+To learn more, read the guide on :doc:`how to add a condition<how_to_add_condition>`.

 Creating new permissioned models (also refered to as resources) is a similar process to adding conditions (after all, a condition is a type of permissioned model).
 Developers will create a new Django model which inherits from PermissionedModel and define their own custom fields on it.
 They must then add change objects and corresponding client methods to control when an instance's data can be changed.
 It is up to the developer how to add the permissioned model as a template - the default is "create a Vue component for this Django model" but in practice the template design will be driven by the data model.
 To learn more, read the guide on :doc:`how to add a permissioned model/resource<how_to_add_resource>`.